Barford, Warwickshire: History

-Barford is mentioned in the Domesday Book as a fair-sized settlement situated in the hundred of Tremlowe and in Warwickshire.
+Barford is mentioned in the Domesday Book as a fair-sized settlement situated in the hundred of Tremlowe and in Warwickshire with a water mill.

 St Peter's Parish Church dates back to the 14th century although largely rebuilt in 1844 by Richard Charles Hussey, sponsored by Louisa Ryland.
+The floors are paved with local Wilmcote stone.

 Westham House on Westham Lane is now cut off from the rest of the village by the A429 bypass.
 It was originally a 16th century farmhouse, before being rebuilt in the 18th century as a gentleman's hunting lodge.
 In World War II, the house was used by Seaford Ladies College.
 It is now converted into apartments.

 Barford House is a fine Grade II* listed Regency house, located on the main Wellesbourne Road through the village.
 Evelyn Waugh was a frequent visitor in the 1920s and 1930s.

+A private asylum operated in Barford from 1833 until the early 1850s.